12 days of New Hampshire holiday fun

 There’s something magical that happens this month when museums across the state throw open their doors to give the young and old a chance to experience New England’s holiday traditions of bygone days.
 Ever wonder what halls decked with boughs of holly really look like?
 This is your chance to find out.

-At the Remick Country Doctor Museum and Farm in Tamworth, visitors are invited on Saturday, December 1 to experience the spirit and joy of holiday celebrations at Homestead Christmas.
-Tour the museum’s many historic buildings, hands-on holiday crafts for families, listen to live music, sample traditional syllabub (a holiday treat from England) and food demonstrations of 19th century open-hearth and woodstove cooking.
+At the Remick Country Doctor Museum and Farm in Tamworth, visitors are invited on Saturday, December 7 to experience the spirit and joy of holiday celebrations at Farmstead Christmas.
+Tour the museum’s many historic buildings, hands-on holiday crafts for families, listen to live music, and food demonstrations of 19th century open-hearth and woodstove cooking.

 If you’re heading to the White Mountains this month for some early season skiing, the region makes it easy to incorporate holiday fun.
 In Lincoln, not far from the slopes of Loon Mountain, hop aboard the Hobo Railroad for a special holiday-themed jaunt through the wintery landscape with Santa on board to visit with each family.
 Friendly elves will serve hot chocolate and cookies.
 This year’s Santa Train runs each weekend starting in late November leading up to Christmas in December.